 Gum disease is an exceedingly common oral health problem and is estimated to affect more than half of the U.S. population.
-Unfortunately, it is also very easy to ignore in the earliest stages of the condition and this means that it is often fairly advanced by the time it is diagnosed.
-This means that irreversible damage to your oral health may have already occurred.
+Unfortunately, since it is very easy to ignore in the earliest stages of the condition, it is often fairly advanced by the time it is diagnosed which means that irreversible damage to your oral health may have already occurred.

-While gum disease may be unpleasant and have significant consequences for your teeth and even your life, the good news is there it can be treated, and even prevented entirely.
+While gum disease may be unpleasant and have significant consequences for your teeth and general health, it can be treated, and even prevented entirely.

 Gum disease is an inflammatory oral condition that is caused by the invasion of bacteria-laden plaque into the soft tissue of the gums.
-When this happens, the gums become sore and swollen and may start to bleed when you brush your teeth.
-At this stage, it is often known as gingivitis, but since the symptoms are fairly mild, they can be easily overlooked and ignored.
-However, if treatment isn’t sought fairly promptly, the condition can progress and become much more severe.
+When this happens, the gums become sore and swollen and may start to bleed when you brush your teeth which at this stage, it is often known as gingivitis.
+Since the symptoms are usually fairly mild, they can be easily overlooked and ignored.
+However, if treatment isn’t sought soon enough, the condition can progress and become much more severe.

-There are many different symptoms of gum disease and these tend to worsen as the condition worsens.
-Some of the signs that you should look out for include:
+There are many symptoms of gum disease that tend to worsen as the condition worsens.
+Some signs to look out for include: